Scientific Pantheism is above all all an emotional response

 The other is a sense of belonging, of community with the starry skies,

-and with our own bodies.
+with all living beings nd with our own bodies.
 This sense is the basis for

 statements about the unity of all things, and about the unity of the

 individual with the whole.
 It is the basis on which pantheists can talk